tremor-rs/tremor-www-docs/docs/tremor-script/functions.md

 Tremor also supports user defined functions.
 There are a few noteworthy restrictions:

-1. Functions are pure / side effect free - you can not mutate `event`, `state`, or `$` inside of a function.
+1. Functions are pure / side effect free - you can not access `event`, `state`, or `$` inside of a function.
 2. Functions have to return a value, as tremor-script is expression oriented.
 3. Functions can only be defined once, even if they take different forms or